xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/python.md

 Most modern distributions come with both Python 2 and 3 available as native packages, but some come with versions different from 2.7 and 3.7.

-For consistent results, the GDB binaries were built agains the official Python binaries, available from
+For consistent results, the GDB binaries were built against the official Python binaries, available from
 [Python Source Releases](https://www.python.org/downloads/source/):